Aston-TP-Team-33/Inventory-Management-System/README.md

 2. Go to arguments and paste this into VM arguments `--module-path /path/to/javafx-sdk-20/lib --add-modules javafx.controls,javafx.fxml`

 [This video should help with the steps above](https://www.youtube.com/watch?v=_7OM-cMYWbQ)

+### Potential Errors
+After folowing the steps above you're sometimes met with an error "no location set".
+Simply making a change to the string on line 17 and undoing it in Main.java seems to fix it.

+The line should look like this `FXMLLoader loader = new FXMLLoader(getClass().getResource("../login/login.fxml"));` before and after the change.

+Alternatively you could change the line to `FXMLLoader loader = new FXMLLoader(getClass().getResource("./../login/login.fxml"));`

+This bug only seems to occur when the project is first imported regardless of what the string is initially.